Fast-food restaurant: Netherlands

 In the Netherlands, walk-up fast-food restaurants with automatiek, a typical Dutch vending machine, are found throughout the country, most notably in Amsterdam.
 In this automatic format, a counter is available for purchasing French fries, beverages, krokets, frikandellen, kaassoufflés and hamburgers and other snacks can be bought from the automats.
 FEBO is one of the largest of such types of fast-food restaurants with automats.

 Ireland

 In addition to home-grown chains such as Supermac's, numerous American chains such as McDonald's and Burger King have also established a presence in Ireland.
-In 2015, a study developed by Treated.com was published in the Irish Times, which named Swords in County Dublin as Ireland's 'fast-food capital'.
+In 2015, a study developed by Treated.com was published in The Irish Times, which named Swords, County Dublin as Ireland's 'fast-food capital'.

+Czech Republic

+Bageterie Boulevard is a Czech fast food chain, headquartered in Prague, which began in 2003 with the opening of its first location in the Dejvice district.
+Today, the brand operates numerous restaurants in both the Czech Republic and Slovakia.